What to bring and how to pack when shooting overseas.

 • I won’t need to bring lights.
 The client will be renting them locally.

-• For support I’m planning to bring a Benro Video Tripod (light, small, and sturdy), a monopod, and my wonderful Cinevate Simplis, which I can fold in my bag’s laptop compartment.
+• For support I’m planning to bring a Video Tripod (light, small, and sturdy), a monopod, and a gimbal which I can fold in my bag’s laptop compartment.

 Here’s where the challenge begins: